phette23/c4l16-cli-workshop/webdev-exercise/instructions.md

 > tar -x -v -f biblio-7.x-1.0-rc7.tar.gz
 ```

+At the end of this `tar`, we have a new "Biblio" folder full of files.
+If we truly were adding a module to Drupal, we would move this to the appropriate folder underneath the application's route (e.g. typically in sites/all/modules for Drupal 6 & 7).
+We can do this by running `mv biblio /drupal/sites/all/modules` where "drupal" is the folder we've installed the CMS in.

-What if we want to _create_ a tar archive, for instance so its easier for us to later download a set of text files over a shaky hotel WiFi network?
+Now we know how to download and move around a tarball, but what if we want to _create_ one, for instance so its easier for us to later download a set of text files over a shaky hotel WiFi network?
 There are only a few new flags to learn:

 ```sh
 > tar -czf bundle.tar.gz instructions.md urls.txt